rrooij/sd3save_editor/docs/language support.md

 ## Known Issues

 - The Italian and the Spanish cartridge encoding both have a codepoint for the double L (ll).
-However, there is no according unicode codepoint for it.
+However, there is no according Unicode codepoint for it.